yasindevops/phonebook-w-terraform/README.md

   - User should face first with `index.html` when web app started and the user should be able to;

-    - search the phonebook using `index.html`.
+    - Search the phonebook using `index.html`.

-    - add or update a record using `add-update.html`.
+    - Add or update a record using `add-update.html`.

-    - delete a record using `delete.html`.
+    - Delete a record using `delete.html`.

   - User input can be either integer or string, thus the input should be checked for the followings: